Up to 50% off sofas & mattresses — limited‑time deals.

 Are they hard to get up from?

-They can be if the seat is low, deep, and very soft.
+They can be if the seat is very low, very deep, and very soft.

 What fill gives the best balance?

-Usually a supportive core with a softer wrap, rather than extreme softness alone.
+Usually a supportive core with a softer wrap, rather than softness alone.
+Buyers comparing fill options can start with our guide to foam vs. down sofa cushions.

 Sources